 Our research has grown from highly reputable and traditional strengths in whole organism biology (e.g. behaviour, ecology) to encompass molecular, cellular and genomic approaches to research on animals, plants, evolutionary mechanisms, and ecosystems.
 Genomics is spearheaded by one of the leaders of the multi-million pound UK wheat genome project, while international-award winning Professors drive highly interdisciplinary research in behavioural ecology.

 Our passionate belief is that the big advances in biology come from interdisciplinarity and addressing problems at multiple scales.
 That breadth and ambition is reflected in our research portfolio.

 This is an exciting time to join the School of Biological Sciences.
-We attract research students and research fellows from around the globe and our pool of academic staff is expanding, with six pioneering new staff recruited in 2012.
+We attract research students and research fellows from around the globe and our pool of academic staff is expanding.

 We are increasingly interdisciplinary.
 Staff and research fellows hold joint appointments with departments such as Earth Sciences, Geography, Maths and Engineering Maths.
-With selected colleagues from yet more departments joining us in the new 56 million pound Life Sciences building in 2013 we have a very exciting pool of world class expertise to draw on.
-Come and join us as we forge a path to the future of biology."
+With selected colleagues from yet more departments joining us in the new 56 million pound Life Sciences building, we have a very exciting pool of world class expertise to draw on.
+Come and join us as we forge a path to the future of biology.

-It is even possible to walk from the School of Biological Sciences to a National Nature Reserve, Leigh Woods, and the spectacular Avon Gorge, a protected Site of Special Scientific Interest on account of its unique range of endemic species.
+It is even possible to walk from the Life Sciences building to a National Nature Reserve, Leigh Woods, and the spectacular Avon Gorge, a protected Site of Special Scientific Interest on account of its unique range of endemic species.